laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 Assigning identifiers to individual LEDs follows the form ``led x = led[y]`` where ``x`` is the identifier and ``y`` is the number of the LED output of the light controller to use.
 For a single light controller the output number range is ``0..15``.
 The LEDs on a slave light controller range from ``16..31``.

+LEDs can also be declared in the Configurator.
+In the ``LED configuration`` tab click on the spanner icon for a particular LED.
+This opens up new edit fields.
+Enter a name that is a [valid identifer](#identifiers).
+Now this name can be used in light programs (without additional declaration):

+    // Blink LEDs named 'indicator-l' and 'indicator-r' in the LED configuration table
+    loop:
+        sleep 330
+        led[indicator-l], led[indicator-r] = 100
+        sleep 330
+        led[indicator-l], led[indicator-r] = 0
+        goto loop

 ### Taking control of LEDs